lamplis/KMP-Capsule/README.md

 calculate the control points, achieving optimal theoretical performance.

 When the shape area is large (almost fullscreen) and the corner radius is constantly changing, performance may decrease.
-Use `animatedShape.copy(cornerSmoothness = CornerSmoothness.None)` to temporarily disable corner smoothing during the animation.
+Use `animatedShape.copy(continuity = G1Continuity)` to temporarily disable corner smoothing during the animation.

 ## How it works